bozsahin/ling488-bogazici/projects/p2-word-order/README.md

 PART I

-0. Start logging your work when you are preparing the submission.
+0. Start logging your work when you are ready for submission.
 Use the >-command for that.

 1. Load the grammar before training using the g-command.